felixv99/weatherapp/README.md

 The combination of cities and countries data can be done from ./weatherapp-backend/tools/citycountrytool.js or just by using the cities.json file from the same folder

-Easiest way to upload  json data to mongodb is trough [MongoDB Command Line Database Tools](https://www.mongodb.com/try/download/database-tools) with mongoimport
+Easiest way to upload  json data to mongodb is through [MongoDB Command Line Database Tools](https://www.mongodb.com/try/download/database-tools) with mongoimport